timeplus-io/docs/docs/public-beta-1.md

-# Public Beta 1
+# Timeplus Cloud Public Beta 1

 We are thrilled to launch the public beta of Timeplus cloud release.

 We will update the beta version from time to time and list key enhancements in this page.